sogeuni/sogeuni.github.io/content/abs/advanced-topics/shell-wrappers.md

 exit 0
 ```

 For those scripts needing a single do-it-all tool, a Swiss army knife, there is _Perl_.
-Perl combines the capabilities of [[../apendix/a-sed-and-awk-micro-primer#^SEDREF|sed]] and [[../apendix/awk#^AWKREF|awk]], and throws in a large subset of **C**, to boot.
+Perl combines the capabilities of [[a-sed-and-awk-micro-primer#^SEDREF|sed]] and [[awk#^AWKREF|awk]], and throws in a large subset of **C**, to boot.
 It is modular and contains support for everything ranging from object-oriented programming up to and including the kitchen sink.
 Short Perl scripts lend themselves to embedding within shell scripts, and there may be some substance to the claim that Perl can totally replace shell scripting (though the author of the _ABS Guide_ remains skeptical). ^PERLREF

 ###### Example 36-6.
 Perl embedded in a *Bash* script